jianzhi-1/cs262a/histar.md

 ### Why did this paper have an impact?

 HiStar is a UNIX-like system, appealing to familiarity.
-It also supports downstream applications such as an entirely untrusted login process, separation of data between virtual private networksm and privacy-preserving, untrusted virus scanners.
+It also supports downstream applications such as an entirely untrusted login process, separation of data between virtual private networks and privacy-preserving, untrusted virus scanners.